About this Artist

 The Manhattan Transfer has achieved an incomparable career of pop and jazz hits, a legacy that defines the group as it celebrates its 50th Anniversary.
 The legendary quartet has won 10 Grammy Awards out of 20 nominations and has been inducted into the Vocal Group Hall of Fame.

 The group has released 19 singles and 29 albums over their incredible career and their music has been widely featured in major films and television shows.
-Their 50th anniversary celebration includes the release of a new album — with a symphony orchestra — and a five-disc historic CD boxed set.
+Their 50th Anniversary celebration will see the release of FIFTY, the new album, and a 5-disc historic CD boxed set.

 With sold-out world tours and record sales in the millions, The Manhattan Transfer continues to bring unique and extraordinary melodic and jazz-infused vocals to new and established audiences, spanning generations.